-Gavin McKenna, projected as the top pick in the 2026 NHL Draft, made headlines in June 2025 when he committed to Penn State University.
-The 17-year-old forward reportedly received the largest NIL (Name, Image, Likeness) deal in college hockey history — a six-figure offer that could reach up to $750,000 USD.
+Gavin McKenna is projected as the top pick in the 2026 NHL Draft.
+In June 2025, the 17-year-old forward made a surprising move by committing to Penn State University.
+He reportedly signed the largest NIL (Name, Image, Likeness) deal in college hockey history, a six-figure offer valued at up to $750,000 USD.

 “This is the next step in my development toward reaching my ultimate goal of playing in the NHL,” the 6-foot Whitehorse, Yukon native said on ESPN’s SportsCenter.
 “It was an extremely difficult decision.
 There are many great options out there, but my family, my advisors, and I all agreed that Penn State is the best place for me next year.”